marleyabowitz/MLClimate/README.md

 /boundries/: holds all of the files for the CA County boundries shapefile which is used to assign grid cells to a county

+windSpeedData.py, windDirectionData.py, and tempData.py: in these scrpits, I upload data from the meteostat api and create the csv files found in /data/